 Typical service team

-There are various service teams out there – we got help desks, infrastructure teams, consultants and even car services that all operate in a similar fashion.
-They register all customer requests, prioritize them based on specific factors and provide the customer with a solution.
+There are various service teams out there – we have help desks, infrastructure teams, consultants, and even car services that operate similarly.
+They register all customer requests, prioritize them based on specific factors, and provide the customer with a solution.

-This is a lot of work and responsibility for the manager as they are almost solely responsible for making sure the team runs effectively.
-While the team members focus on completing the tasks which are assigned to them.
+This is a lot of work and responsibility for the manager as they are almost solely responsible for ensuring the team runs effectively.
+While the team members focus on completing the tasks that are assigned to them.

 Issues with the Push approach

-By reviewing and assigning new tickets to the team members, what the manager actually creates are separate backlog for each team member.
+By reviewing and assigning new tickets to the team members, the manager creates a separate backlog for each team member.
 Instead of having a single queue of requests, there are now as many queues as there are people on the team.

 Since each team member operates in an individual backlog, there is no shared backlog to oversee.
 Meaning that it becomes more difficult to prioritize urgent requests.
-By assigning new items, the manager has to check each individual backlog for urgent requests and make sure to assign them to a person that will be able to do it the quickest.
+By assigning new items, the manager has to check each backlog for urgent requests and assign them to someone who can do it the quickest.

 Having multiple backlogs means there is a longer wait for new tickets in general.
 As it is harder to prioritize not only the urgent items but all items.
 Imagine having 15-20 people on your team and 100 new requests coming in daily.
-Sorting the work items by urgency and then assigning them to your team by reviewing 20 different backlogs there is a lot of room for error.
+Sorting the work items by urgency and then assigning them to your team by reviewing 20 different backlogs, there is a lot of room for error.

 By having everyone focus on their own tasks, there is no real team spirit within such service teams.
 The team members are not interested in what their colleagues are doing or if they can help solve an urgent request, all they worry about is their own workload.

-5 – No clear bottleneck identification.
-Lastly, by having such separated workflows for each team member, it becomes more difficult to identify and solve bottlenecks.
-Spotting a task that has been in progress for longer than usual is much easier if the team is working from a single backlog instead of several separate ones.
+Lastly, having such separate workflows for each team member makes it more difficult to identify and solve bottlenecks.
+Spotting a task that has been in progress for longer than usual is much easier if the team works from a single backlog instead of several separate ones.

 These 5 issues bring a lot of waste to the service team processes.
-It becomes harder to notice issues, prioritize the most important work and collaborate when the team members have no control over what they are working on.
+It becomes harder to notice issues, prioritize the most important work, and collaborate when the team members have no control over what they are working on.

 Kanban for service teams